-The Daily Dedication is a 7 point routine which you can incorporate into your day in a way that suits you.
+The Daily Dedication is a 7 point routine that you can incorporate into your day in a way that suits you.
 You can carve out time to complete all 7 items at once, or you can split them up and do them throughout the day.
-This makes it an immensely flexible routine which can be wrapped around even the most complicated of schedules.
+This makes it an immensely flexible routine that can be wrapped around even the most complicated of schedules.

 How having a Daily Dedication can help you

 The Daily Dedication routine is a way of reconnecting with yourself each and every day.
 It is a still point to return to in order to remind yourself of your “why” – your reason for making the choices you have made.
 It is also a place for exploring what your next step may be on the path you currently find yourself walking.

 It’s entirely up to you!
 I picked the items on this list for their ability to be performed quickly.

 Things like drinking a glass of water when I get up really takes no time at all, it’s just about creating the habit of actually doing it…

 Some of the items on the list, like meditation, or recording gratitudes, you might traditionally spend longer periods of time on.
 However, I feel that even if I just spend a minute or 2 on each of these throughout the course of the day, my general mood and sense of achievement improves.
 Tiny habits for the win!

 Think of it as a bare minimum self-care survival kit.
 If you only do these 7 things, and only do them briefly, you’ll still feel like you achieved something.
 If you have the time and inclination to expand on them then that’s even better.

 Many of these points can be a slow dive into self-care if you have the time to indulge.
 For example, I like to tap into something creative every day – but on days when time is scant, that might just mean listening to a song I love.
 On slower days, I might spend a whole day painting or crafting.